 January 27, 2017admin

 Dear Sir, I am writing to correct an article published about Transparency International Sri Lanka in the Sunday Leader this week.
 Transparency International is not undertaking a review of TISL, as the headline and article suggested (Amidst allegations of corruption, Transparency International’s Sri Lanka Chapter under review) and the final paragraph about the reasons for the audit is untrue.
-Transparency International is the Secretariat that provides support for the ...
+Transparency International is the Secretariat that provides support for the Transparency International anti-corruption movement that has more than 100 chapters ...

 December 18, 2016admin

 Two prominent members of the Transparency International Sri Lanka its chairman and senior lawyer J. C. Weliamuna and leading investigator B.A.W.
 Abeywardane were part of the Board of Inquiry which found shocking details of corruption running into billions of dollars at Sri Lankan airlines under the former government.
-The Board of Inquiry headed by J. C. Weliamuna found instances of gross abuse of power,manipulations of service contracting, ...
+The Board of Inquiry headed by J. C. Weliamuna found instances of gross abuse of power,manipulations of service contracting, recruitment of unqualified staff and major security breaches.
+The Weliamuna ...

 April 6, 2015admin